 Room for all species to thrive

-Holmen works hard to ensure that all the species that live in the forest can continue to thrive.
+Holmen works hard to ensure that all the species which has the Swedish forests as their original habitat can continue to thrive.
 We have therefore been working actively for many years on nature conservation that makes a positive contribution to biodiversity.
 Biodiversity is made up of a complex interaction between many species in different natural habitats and different types of forest environments must be nurtured in order to preserve it.

 Forests with special assets

 Some forests have large or unique assets that should be preserved.
 At Holmen we have procedures in place to identify such forests, within Holmen’s own holdings, when purchasing wood from other forest owners and through group certification of private forest owners.
 Forests have high conservation value for various reasons.
 For Holmen these include:

 - Areas with high concentrations of endangered species and/or key biotopes and that the Swedish Environmental Protection Agency has classified as being of national interest for nature conservation

 - Forest along the tree line

 - Forest in water protection areas

 We take the assets of these forests into account in our forest management and this is incorporated in our ecological landscape plans.
 When harvesting in water protection areas, we follow the requirements set for activities in the area.